suhailashakiah/ResNet_FractalNet/README.md

 #### Code Heirarchi:
 ##### 1. loading_data.ipynb

    Loads the downloaded data, preprocesses it and stores it in a numpy array for feeding into the neural network.
-The CIFAR 10 dataset can be downloaded [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+This code should be run after downloading the CIFAR 10 data from [here](https://www.cs.toronto.edu/~kriz/cifar.html).

 ##### 2. resnet_training_testing.ipynb